-Some LT are very difficult to take down and must be done in the correct order, and not breaking fragile parts.
+Some LT are very difficult to take down (not this PC) and must be done in the correct order, and not breaking fragile parts.

 Most Laptops, have no GPU card like above, on mine the GPU was upgraded by me.(easy) Seen above as GPU. card.
 (I buy laptops that have a card here, or don't buy that model)

 Keep in mind that some USB3 ports will be dead, until the correct HP drivers for it are installed. (that means use the left USB2 ports to boot from any LIVE CD BOOT sticks (Linux or Windows PE)\

 That also means testing USB keyboard at boot time, use the USB2 ports ONLY, not my 2 USB3 ports seen on the top right.
 My BIOS does not use them.

 If the BIOS works now, and the HDD/SDD will not boot, and the boot from Live Linux,

 If you see this, it's not a dead screen at all.

 Best unless a super geek that keeps records, stay the H3LL out of the Security page.
 One can even turn on BIOS finger print mode.
-YEAR 2010 PC.

-I'm not going back to 1979 here, sorry. or to HPs 1984 first laptop, ever.
+I'm not going back to 1979 this old HPs 1984 first laptop, ever.

-Rules of the road, and electronics, savvy:
+Rules of the road, BLACK SCREENS 100% and if you want to be electronics, savvy: